jdlar1/ray_tracing/README.md

 ## Installing

 You will need other packages specified in `requirements.txt`.
-To install all of them rum `pip install -r requirements.txt`
+To install all of them run `pip install -r requirements.txt`

 ## Use

-First create an instance of `OpticalSystem` then load an image and add all the elements your insturment has.
+First create an instance of `OpticalSystem` then load an image and add all the elements your instrument has.
 Do the raytracing with `trace` method.
 Example:

 ```python
 from core import OpticalSystem